AleliGutierrez/DIGITALERS-AlfonsinaGutierrez/README.md

 - ​SQLite

-Librerías incluidas:
+Librerías iincluidas
-​- Django (junto a sus librerías asociadas)
+- Django (junto a sus librerías asociadas)
 - ​Pillow (junto a sus librerías asociadas)